Francis515/Classification-of-Malaria-cell-images/README.md

 ### Dataset

 * The dataset is omitted.
-It can be downloaded from [kaggle datasets--cell images for detecting malaria](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) and put it in project dictory.
+It can be downloaded from [kaggle dataset--cell images for detecting malaria](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) and put it in project dictory.